 We’ll then head down to our camp situated near a riverbed.
 This valley is one of the most beautiful on the Snowman Trek.

 DAY 10: SHOMUTHANG to ROBLUTHANG (7/8 hours)

 Out trekking will begin with three hours of climbing before reaching Jare La Pass (4750 M).
 We’ll then drop steeply down a forest trail to the Tsharijathang Valley where herds of takin (the national animal) and many yaks roam.

 Robluthang will be the place where we will have to camp for the night.

-We will call it a day at Lingmithang which stands at the elevation of 4, 140m.
+We will call it a day at Lingmithang which stands at an elevation of 4, 140m.
 Today, we would have trekked for 6 to 7 hours covering 19 km of the trail.

 Today’s trek will shorter.
 We’ll spend today walking along the river, one of the tributaries of the Mo Chu (Mother River).

-In the afternoon, you may go around the village meeting the houses and local residents.
+In the afternoon, you may go around the village meeting the houses and residents.

 Camp at Laya, 3700M

 DAY 13: EXPLORE THE LAYA VALLEY